top of page

 The batting is cut 1/2" smaller on all edges to be joined to reduce the bulk in the seam allowance.
 For this quilt I used a thin iron on polyester pellon because that’s what I had in my stash and after all, it was a scrap quilt.
 I normally recommend using a low loft cotton batting with a scrim and for stitch and flip blocks a light application of basting spray to hold the batting and backing together.

 For this quilt, the backing squares are cut 9 1/2" and the batting is cut 8 1/2" square.
-The batting is centered onto the wrong side of the backing square to provide a 1/2" gap of batting on all 4 sides.
+The batting is centred onto the wrong side of the backing square to provide a 1/2" gap of batting on all four sides.

 Next, stitch and flip irregular wedge-shaped fabrics onto the batting and backing.
 When all blocks are complete, trim them to the same size as the backing square.
 If trimming is necessary to make them the same size, you can trim up to 1/8” on all sides, as this will still leave a 3/8” gap of batting for the 3/8” seam allowance.

-To join, take 2 blocks and place them back-to-back.
+To join, take two blocks and place them back-to-back.
 Sew with a 3/8” seam allowance.

-I chose to use a 3/8” seam allowance because when pressed open, with all the layers of fabric, I felt that it would sit flatter than a narrow 1/4" seam allowance would.
+I chose to use a 3/8” seam allowance because when pressed open, with all the layers of fabric, I felt it would sit flatter than a narrow 1/4" seam allowance.

 and the front has a raw seam that will be covered with the cover strip.